Traffic Enforcement Centre (TEC)

 About the Traffic Enforcement Centre (TEC)

 The Traffic Enforcement Centre is part of Northampton County Court.
-It was set up solely to register all unpaid Penalty Charge Notices (including Bus Lane contraventions, TfL congestion charges, Dart Charges and Merseyflow).
+It was set up solely to register all unpaid Penalty Charge Notices (including Bus Lane contraventions, TfL congestion charges, CAZ, Dart Charges and Merseyflow).
 It is important to stress that registration of such debts does not in any way affect your credit rating.
 You will not have have a County Court judgment.
 Our detailed page about the Traffic Enforcement Centre can be read here.

 What is an Out of Time Witness Statement?